michaeluno/custom-scrollbar/readme.md

 ### Welcome to our GitHub Repository

-Custom Scrollbar is an open source WordPress plugin that inserts Amazon products in WordPress powered web sites.
+Custom Scrollbar is an open source WordPress plugin that lets you add custom scrollbars to specified HTML elements.

 ## Screenshots ##
 Coming soon..